 The best Metro by T-Mobile phones

-The new iPhone SE for 2020 replaces the iPhone 8 as the smallest, cheapest iPhone Apple offers, and it packs stellar performance for a very easy-to-stomach $399 price.
+The iPhone SE is now the cheapest iPhone Apple offers, and it packs stellar performance for a very easy-to-stomach $399 price.
 Buyers receive an A13 Bionic CPU — the very same one inside the iPhone 11 and iPhone 11 Pro — as well as an updated 12-megapixel camera system that benefits from the company's latest computational photography tricks.
 (Well, except for Night Mode.)

 The iPhone SE surely doesn't have the best battery life of any iPhone, given its relatively tiny battery.
 You'll probably want to spend an extra $50 and upgrade to 128GB of storage as well, if you can.
 But for the price, the SE's premium features — like wireless charging and water resistance — make it well worth a look for Metro by T-Mobile customers.